DWU CONSULTING — AI RESEARCH

 Eastern Air Lines and Pan American Airways were flagship carriers of the U.S. aviation industry.
 Eastern, headquartered in Miami, had been in continuous operation since the 1930s.
 Pan Am was the international pioneer, having established transoceanic routes and built a globe-spanning network.

 Eastern filed for Chapter 11 on March 9, 1989, after years of labor conflict, aging fleet, and inability to compete with more efficient carriers.
 Unlike Braniff, Eastern attempted to reorganize.
-However, a devastating 1989 airline strike (mechanics' union walked out March 4, 1989, days before bankruptcy filing) crippled operations.
-The airline burned through cash and airline could not secure bridge financing.
+However, a strike that reduced operations by 80% and led to $100 million in losses (Eastern Air Lines bankruptcy court records) crippled operations.
+The airline burned through cash and could not secure bridge financing.
 Eastern ceased operations on January 18, 1991, after over a year in Chapter 11.

 TWA: Two Bankruptcies and a Merger (1992-2001)

-Trans World Airlines (TWA) was a legacy carrier with a strong international network and hub in St. Louis.
-TWA filed for its first bankruptcy on June 29, 1992, after financial distress and pilot strike.
+Trans World Airlines (TWA) was a legacy carrier that operated 12 transatlantic routes and controlled approximately 70% of STL enplanements in 1991 (BTS T-100).
+TWA filed for its first bankruptcy in January 1992, after financial distress and pilot strike.
 The airline emerged from Chapter 11 in 1993 and attempted to operate as a smaller carrier.
 However, TWA continued to struggle with cost structure and fleet issues.

 TWA filed for its second bankruptcy on January 10, 2001, amid weakening demand and high debt load.
 This time, the airline could not emerge independently.
-On September 11, 2001—one month after TWA filed for bankruptcy—terrorists attacked the U.S. Using planes hijacked from Boston and other cities, terrorists destroyed the World Trade Center and damaged the Pentagon.
+On September 11, 2001—eight months after TWA filed for bankruptcy—terrorists attacked the U.S., destroying the World Trade Center and damaging the Pentagon.
 The aviation industry ground to a halt.
 TWA, already bankrupt and weakened, could not survive this shock.

-American Airlines, itself in significant financial distress in early 2001, acquired TWA out of bankruptcy in 2001.
+American Airlines, which reported a $1.8 billion operating loss in 2001 (American 10-K), acquired TWA out of bankruptcy in 2001.
 The deal was controversial (American was not the high bidder; Icahn, the TWA chairman, preferred American because it offered job preservation for union workers).
 American integrated TWA's St. Louis hub into its network and liquidated the standalone TWA operation.

 Pattern Recognition: TWA's two bankruptcies revealed an important pattern: an airline can survive one bankruptcy, emerge, and attempt to operate, but if the underlying cost structure or route position remains poor, a second bankruptcy is likely.
 TWA never fully recovered from its cost structure disadvantage versus more efficient carriers.